kaneuffe/RTP-microhack/README.md

 The name of the storage account needs to be defined within an environment variable or GitHub secret in the following.

 ### Permissions
-To be able to run this terraform template yourself or a already created service principle need to have the following permissions:
+To be able to run this terraform template yourself or an already created service principle, you need to have the following permissions:
 - OWNER rights for the subscription in scope or
 - CONTRIBUTOR and USER ACCESS ADMINISTRATOR for the subscription in scope